Barra Mansa, Rio de Janeiro, Brazil: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Take care to pick the right kind.
-The majority of adapters currently sold are simply plug changers and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most areas.
+A plug adapter that supports outlet types C and N. It's important that you choose the right kind.
+The majority of adapters currently sold are just plug changers and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be appropriate for most locations.

 A portable power bank, like this one